ManifoldRG/MultiNet/README.md

 Here are steps to follow to evaluate your team's model on Multinet data and submit results to our benchmark:

 *   Download the desired dataset using the download+translate SDK that we provide by following the steps mentioned above.
 *   Open an issue on our Github with the tag `evaluate`.
-The issue title should be: “Add < your model name > to Multinet benchmark”.
+The issue title should be: "Add < your model name > to Multinet benchmark".
 *  You can access the list of test episodes for a specific dataset at [src/eval/profiling/test_data](src/eval/profiling/test_data).
 These test episodes can then be translated from the downloaded data using the download+translate SDK by following the steps mentioned above.
 *   We break down the required components to run evals using a model into 3 categories:
     *   **Ingestion pipeline**: Pipeline to feed the model with the test data with necessary input processing.
 This can be similar to the dataloaders we have implemented in [src/data_utils](src/data_utils)